johnson-jesse/nextjs-react-i18next-resources/README.md

 This is an example project showing how [Next.js](https://nextjs.org) can be setup using i18n and react-i18next.
-Specifically, this project is configured using `i18n.init resources` property to load translation files.Ø
+Specifically, this project is configured using `i18n.init resources` property to load translation files.

 ## Getting Started